 When it comes to establishing an appropriate philanthropic vehicle, the two most often chosen are Private Foundations (PF) and Donor Advised Funds (DAF).
 Both have their distinct advantages, as well as some drawbacks.
 DAFs have become increasingly popular over the past few years, especially given the speed of setup and ease of operation.
 But for many, the limitations of a DAF make a private foundation the more obvious choice.
 Understanding the differences between the two is critical to deciding which is more appropriate for any given family or circumstance.

-1. A private foundation is a true legal entity, whereas a DAF is best thought of as an account held with a sponsoring charity in the name of the donor.
+whereas a DAF is best thought of as an account held with a sponsoring charity in the name of the donor.
 This is vitally important when it comes to the issue of control.
 Because a foundation is structured as an independent corporation (or trust), it is under the complete control of the founders/board of directors.
 Assets put into a foundation remain fully managed by the foundation leaders.
 By contrast, a DAF is a fund controlled by the sponsoring charity.
 Donors establishing a DAF retain advisory rights as to how the funds may ultimately be distributed to charity over time, but ultimate control rests with the DAF sponsor.

-2. Private foundations offer a wider array of giving choices.
 Assets within your private foundation are permanently dedicated to a charitable purpose, of course, but the variety of potential giving beneficiaries is quite large.
 Possibilities include:

 - Grants to 501(c)(3) public charities